julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 **Do folklore practices still apply today?**
 Folklore adds meaning, ritual, and ancestral connection.
 Modern use focuses on physiology, but many women incorporate traditional practices for psychological and spiritual support.

-**Were women in their 30s considered fertile or maternal in folklore?**
-Yes — but fertility was not the focus.
-Strength, endurance, and reliability were.

-**Did herbs aim to increase fertility at this age?**
-Only when conception was desired.
-Otherwise, maintenance was prioritized.

-**Is this stage pre-menopause?**
-Not culturally.
-It was its own respected phase.

 ---